MiriUll/Swim-result-prediction/machine_learning/README.md

 # Machine learning
+We were using PyCharm to run the Python code.
+As Tensorflow may cause problems, we recommend to use PyCharm as well.
 ## Dependencies
 All dependencies are listed in the _requirements.txt_ file.
 You can run it with
 pip install -r requirements.txt